EVerest/libocpp/doc/v2/ocpp_2x_status.md

 | K22.FR.05 |        |        |
 | K22.FR.06 |        |        |

-## SmartCharging - Smart Charging with EMS and LocalGeneration
+## SmartCharging - Smart Charging with EMS and LocalGeneration (New in OCPP 2.1)

 | ID        | Status | Remark |
 | --------- | ------ | ------ |